tortugacrm/sugar7_hierarchy_accounts/readme.txt

 'Accounts Hierarchy Dashlet' module.
-Copyright [2015/5/22] [Olivier Nepomiachty - SugarCRM]
+Copyright [2015/5/25] [Olivier Nepomiachty - SugarCRM]

 1) SYNOPSIS
-Sugar 7 dashlet.
+Sugar 7.5 dashlet.
-Show in the intelligence Panel against the Account View the Account Hierarchy.
+Show in the intelligence Panel:
+- the Account Hierarchy, against the Account View
+- the Contact Hierarchy, against the Contact View